rigetti/qcs-paper/README.md

 ## Paper Citation

-To cite our [paper][article] on Quantum Cloud Services (QCS), please use the following BibTeX snippet:
+The preprint of our paper on Quantum Cloud Services (QCS) is available on the [arXiv][arxiv].
+Additionally, it was published [here][article] in IOP's Quantum Science & Technology journal, as part of the Focus on Quantum Software [special issue][focus].
+To cite our paper, please use the following BibTeX snippet:

 ```bibtex
 @article{Karalekas_2020,